UPPMAX/R-matlab-julia-HPC/docs/advanced/parallel_computing/README.md

 - For your research project, you also have a calculation that takes 11 days.
   Your HPC cluster allows a calculation of at most 10 days.
-  Assume your HPC center will not extend your job (they will when asked!).
+  Assume your HPC center will not extend your job (they will sometimes do so when asked!).
   How do you make optimal use of your time?

 ??? tip "Answer"